looker-open-source/sdk-codegen/docs/rationale.md

 The Looker API specification provides a consistent naming scheme for the methods.
 For example, functional categories of methods are prefixed with `all`, `delete`, `create`, `update`, or `search`.

 Method names are preserved from the specification's `operationId`.
 No conversion to `CamelCase` or `snake_case` is made by the generator.
-Even though Typescript does not usually have `snake_case` conventions, no conversion is made, so SDK method names remain identical across languages.
+Even though TypeScript does not usually have `snake_case` conventions, no conversion is made, so SDK method names remain identical across languages.
 Furthermore, every endpoint in the specification has a unique operationId, so the method name is also unique across the entire SDK.

 The Python code: